apigee/devrel/labs/cicd-artifact-store/README.md

 # CICD-artifact-store

-An easy to follow tutorial on Integrating Apigee into you Continuous Integration and Continuous Deployment pipeline in GCP.
+An easy to follow tutorial on Integrating Apigee into your Continuous Integration and Continuous Deployment pipeline in GCP.

 **Note** This is a sample Apigee API project for use with GCP Cloud Solution *Integrating Apigee into your CI/CD cycle*.
 The instructions below are a